 Shanghai lies in eastern China, in the region called the Yangtze River Delta, as one of the largest cities in the world, and one that never stops evolving.

 Fabulous skyline, great shopping, delicious food, and an animated street life are probably the main reasons why thousands of people from all over the world visit Shanghai each year.
 The ideal time to enjoy the city’s cosmopolitan culture or its vibrant nightlife, to soak up its pulsating energy and see some gorgeous fall foliage is September/October.

 9. Munich, Germany

-Munich, the capital of Bavaria is a beautiful cultural city sprinkled with museums, galleries, theaters, and lovely historical buildings, but the real reason why travelers flock to Germany’s third largest city particularly in the fall, is the world-renowned Oktoberfest, which, together with the charming 200 beer gardens, makes Munich the world’s beer capital.
+Munich, the capital of Bavaria, is a beautiful cultural city sprinkled with museums, galleries, theaters, and lovely historical buildings.
+Nevertheless, the real reason why travelers flock to Germany’s third largest city, particularly in the fall, is the world-renowned Oktoberfest, which, together with its charming 200 beer gardens, makes Munich the world’s beer capital.

 8. Riviera Maya, Mexico

 If you haven’t got the chance to experience summertime in its entire splendor this year, then Riviera Maya is the ideal travel destination for you.

 With miles of miles of white, powdery beaches, sparkling waters, ancient Mayan ruins, and near-perfect tropical weather, the stunning Mayan Riviera in the Yucatan Peninsula of Mexico satisfies all types of travelers.
 Although September and October are the wettest months in this part of the world, the abundant sunshine and low-priced luxury make it hard to refuse a vacation here.